timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 > [...]
 > Pathology is viewed as unprocessed memories, [...] (p.
 318).

-Similarly, other EMDR researchers would later [note](https://www.imagetransformationtherapy.org/traumatology-article-pdf.pdf)
+Similarly, other EMDR researchers would later [note](https://www.imagetransformationtherapy.org/traumatology-article-pdf.pdf) (p.
+4)

 > it is not the positive or negative quality of the feelings that is important
 > in creating a state-dependent memory